Refugee Heritage - Alessandro Petti - The Architecture of Exile IV. B

 Annex 5

 From the outset, there was a paradox at the heart of the application procedure.
-The World Heritage Convention states that “Universal Values … transcend the interests of individual States Parties,” yet the right to nominate is reserved for nation-states who have signed the World Heritage World Convention.5 In the case of Palestinian Refugee Camps—extraterritorial spaces carved out from state sovereignties—who has the right to nominate?
+The World Heritage Convention states that “Universal Values … transcend the interests of individual State Parties,” yet the right to nominate is reserved for nation-states who have signed the World Heritage World Convention.5 In the case of Palestinian Refugee Camps—extraterritorial spaces carved out from state sovereignties—who has the right to nominate?
 The states within which camps are located?
 The State of Palestine?
 The Palestinian Liberation Organization?
 Popular committees within the refugee camps themselves?
 The Stateless Nation, with a population of sixty million?

 Palestinian refugees and refugee camps have always been a political exception.
-Instead of falling under the protection of UNHCR (The office of the United Nations High Commissioner for Refugees), two ad hoc UN agencies were constituted in 1949 with distinct mandates: the UN Conciliation Committee for Palestine (UNCCP)—with a mandate to find a political solution for the Palestinian refugees—and the UN Relief and Works Agency (for Palestine Refugees in the Near East, UNRWA)—with an exclusive humanitarian mandate.6 The UNCCP, having failed to mediate between the newly established State of Israel, Arab States, and the Palestinians, ceased operations in 1966, yet UNRWA has continued its operations up until today, despite suffering the lack of a political mandate.
-So we wondered, could UNESCO be an agency capable of operating in a political landscape where negotiations about the sovereignty and territory of Palestine are increasingly being drawn into and trapped within colonial echo chambers?
+Instead of falling under the protection of UNHCR (The office of the United Nations High Commissioner for Refugees), two ad hoc UN agencies were created in 1949 with distinct mandates: the UN Conciliation Committee for Palestine (UNCCP)—with a mandate to find a political solution for the Palestinian refugees—and the UN Relief and Works Agency (for Palestine Refugees in the Near East, UNRWA)—with an exclusive humanitarian mandate.6 The UNCCP, having failed to mediate between the newly established State of Israel, Arab States, and the Palestinians, ceased operations in 1966, yet UNRWA has continued its operations up until today, despite suffering a lack of a political mandate.
+So, we wondered, might UNESCO be an agency capable of operating in a political landscape where negotiations about the sovereignty and territory of Palestine are increasingly being drawn into and trapped within colonial echo chambers?

-Indigenous people, minority cultures, and sometimes even states have begun to nominate sites where crimes such as slavery, genocide and colonization were committed.8 These acts have been accused of politicizing culture and criticized for undermining the very existence and purpose of the World Heritage List.9 What critics fail to understand is that the World Heritage List has been politicized from the beginning, insofar as it has, in a single gesture, glorified the presence and erased the history of sites built by colonial networks of exploitation.
+Indigenous people, minority cultures, and sometimes even states have begun to nominate sites where crimes such as slavery, genocide, and colonization were committed.8 These acts of recognition have been accused of politicizing culture and criticized for undermining the very existence and purpose of the World Heritage List.9 What critics fail to understand is that the World Heritage List has been politicized from the beginning, insofar as it has, in a single gesture, glorified the presence and erased the history of sites built by colonial networks of exploitation.
 The nomination and inscription of sites where human rights have been violated should thus be seen as an acknowledgment and acceptance of the historiographic and epistemological power commanded by heritage.
 Instead of shying away from politically charged nominations, such acts can open up a political arena for the reconfiguration of marginalized histories.10

-We imagine Annex 5 as a monumental building built during a colonial era, with each of the categories corresponding to different rooms and spaces overly-designed for antiquated purposes and its criteria corresponding to the typologies and construction materials that were available at the time.
+We imagine Annex 5 as a monumental building built during a colonial era, with each of the categories corresponding to different rooms and spaces overly designed for antiquated purposes, with its criteria corresponding to the typologies and construction materials that were available at the time.
 In filling out the form, we saw ourselves as new inhabitants entering an old architecture, transforming it to adapt to a different form of life—sometimes drastically transforming its spaces, other times accepting the existing or knocking down walls.
 Over the course of the next four weeks, an edited version of the Annex 5 nomination dossier for the inscription of Dheisheh Refugee Camp as a World Heritage Site will be published according to the first four parts of the nomination: Identification, Description, Justification, and Conservation.

 Notes